 We have a lot of praise for Dyson, but it’s not without fault.
 There is certainly a chance that these vacuums won’t suit you.
 So before you buy one, keep the following in mind.

 - They’re unconventional: We think this makes them cool, but not everyone has a taste for their design or innovation.
-Some people prefer the familiar, and Dyson is in a world of its own.
-It just won’t suit every household.

 - The cordless concerns: We still encourage you to give Dyson cordless machines a try, but the study that found they don’t last long is a concern to many.